Advertiser Disclosure

 Washington, D.C.

-D.C.-area flyers will get to enjoy a 5,200-square-foot lounge spread across 2 levels.
+D.C.-area flyers will get a 5,200-square-foot lounge spread across 2 levels.
 There will be a 1,000-square-foot bar and lounge, a 900-square-foot dining room, a 1,400-square-foot work area, a family room, and a prayer room.
-The lounge will be located on the A Concourse, already home to 2 lounges: the Air France-KLM Lounge and the Virgin Atlantic Clubhouse.
+The lounge will be on the A Concourse, already home to 2 lounges: the Air France-KLM Lounge and the Virgin Atlantic Clubhouse.

 Who Will Have Access?

 Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club lounge network that’s accessible to Priority Pass members.
-Further, we now know that any person with a Priority Pass membership will have access to Chase Sapphire Lounge by The Club.
+Furthermore, we now know that any person with a Priority Pass membership will have access to Chase Sapphire Lounge by The Club.
 This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to eligible Amex cardholders.

 In this case, any person holding a credit card with Priority Pass will be able to access these lounges, including those with the following cards: